nayaktuhin/CollegeApp/README.md

 # CollegeApp [In Development]
 ## University App - MAKAUT Internship Project
 ```
-An All-In-One App where students can have complete smart services for university related to:
+An All-In-One App where students can have complete smart services for their university.
 ```
 ### 1. Event / Notice
 > Provides the student important college notices and upcoming college events.